marshallward/accessproject/access_cm.rst

 NCI's role:

-* Confirm that the five projects run under the established MOM codebase
+* Confirm that the five projects run under common codebases, or that any forks retain consistency with the main codebases

+* Ensure that all groups benefit from common performance optimisations

+* Communicate configuration settings (libraries, runtime) across groups

-* Ensure that datasets and configurations are accessible across projects
+* Ensure that datasets are accessible across projects

-* Provide independent scaling of current codebases

-* Communicate configuration settings through common runscripts

 Profiling
 ---------

+In addition to standard profiling methods, NCI will seek to document the behaviour of these models through resource models:

-* Develop "computational models" for ACCESS-CM components as a function of model configuration:
+* For each ACCESS-CM submodel, we construct a "resource model" that estimates resource usage as a function of model configuration:

   * Communication (MPI)